Exploring neutrino interactions in light of present and upcoming galaxy surveys: Introduction

 In this work, we investigate the effects of neutrino interaction on LSS following the EFT of LSS approach and search for possible bounds on the parameters from present and upcoming Galaxy Surveys in combination with CMB.
 Although we constrain the standard cosmological parameters (in the background $\Lambda$CDM setup) along with the neutrino interactions parameters, our primary intention is to find out possible bounds on the interaction redshift and the sum over neutrino mass.
 Here the term ``interaction redshift'' refers to the specific redshift at which neutrinos start to free-stream (denoted by $z_{\rm int}$ throughout the paper, which is essentially the decoupling redshift of neutrinos from the specific interaction under consideration.\footnote{ Note that, for interactions active at low redshift regime, neutrinos can recouple again with an unknown scalar field (in eV-scale neutrinophilic model), which is not considered here in this analysis.}) Additionally, contrary to the previous analysis \cite{Taule:2022jrz}, we make use of full shape (FS) galaxy survey data in combination with CMB to constrain the parameters.
 More specifically, we employ the multipoles of galaxy power spectra data from Baryonic Oscillation Spectroscopic Survey (BOSS) Data Release 12 (DR12), which has been combined into a full shape (FS) likelihood in \cite{Philcox:2020vbm,Philcox:2020vvt,Philcox:2021kcw}.
 As demonstrated in the present article, these early universe neutrino interactions impact the galaxy power spectra multipoles differently depending on the interaction redshift.
-Our investigations suggest improved bounds on interaction redshift ($z_{\rm int}$) over those obtained from (Planck+ BAO) only analysis \cite{Kreisch:2019yzn,Kreisch:2022zxp,Taule:2022jrz}.
-More specifically, we find $z_{\rm int} > 7.93 \times 10^3 $ (for $n_{\rm int}=3$), $z_{\rm int} > 1.28 \times 10^5$ (for $n_{\rm int}=4$) and $z_{\rm int} > 1.7 \times 10^5$ (for $n_{\rm int}=5$), Interestingly, the ($n_{\rm int}=5$) scenario admits a concrete particle physics model \cite{Kreisch:2019yzn,Kreisch:2022zxp,RoyChoudhury:2019hls,RoyChoudhury:2020dmd,Das:2020xke} which allows us to obtain constraints on the coupling constant $G_{\rm eff}< 1.59 \times 10^{-4} \, {\rm MeV}^{-2}$, which is consistent with the results obtained recently in \cite{Camarena:2023cku,Camarena:2024zck}.
-Moreover, our analysis with FS data in combination with CMB data suggests a relaxed bound on the sum of neutrino mass, yielding $\sum m_\nu < 0.16\,{\rm eV}$ at 95\% confidence label (C.L.) for all the models in considerations.
-We further examine forecast results for future LSS observation, like Euclid mission in a joint analysis with CMB-S4 and Planck baseline, providing a further improved bound $z_{\rm int} > 6.31 \times 10^5 $ (for $n_{\rm int}=3$), $z_{\rm int} > 1.78 \times 10^6$ (for $n_{\rm int}=4$) and $z_{\rm int} > 1.78\times 10^6$ (for $n_{\rm int}=5$).
-For $n_{\rm int}=5$ model, $z_{\rm int} >1.78 \times 10^6$ corresponds to an upper bound on the interaction coupling constant $G_{\rm eff}< 4.3 \times 10^{-6} \, {\rm MeV}^{-2}$.
-Our forecast analysis also suggests that apart from $z_{\rm int}$, Euclid galaxy survey will be able to probe the sum of neutrino mass with $\sigma(\sum m_\nu)=0.02\,{\rm eV}$ at 95\% C.L. in a joint analysis with CMB-S4 and Planck.
+Our investigations suggest improved bounds on interaction redshift ($z_{\rm int}$) over those obtained from (Planck+ BAO) only analysis \cite{Kreisch:2019yzn,Kreisch:2022zxp,Taule:2022jrz} for different values of $n_{\rm int}$.
+The $n_{\rm int}=5$ model admits a concrete particle physics model \cite{Kreisch:2019yzn,Kreisch:2022zxp,RoyChoudhury:2019hls,RoyChoudhury:2020dmd,Das:2020xke}, thereby allowing us to place better constraints on the effective coupling $G_{\rm eff}$.
+We also examine forecast results for future LSS observation, like Euclid mission in a joint analysis with CMB-S4 and Planck baseline, providing further improvement in relevant bounds.
+More details on the improved bounds are presented in Sec.~\ref{sec:results_analysis} and \ref{sec:forecast} and also highlighted in the Conclusion section.